42Colins/darkly/http-header-manipulation/ressources/explanation.md

-# 🌐🎭 HTTP Header Spoofing (Access Control Bypass)
+# 🌐🔧 HTTP Header Manipulation (Client-Side Access Control Bypass)

 > **OWASP Category:** A01:2021 – Broken Access Control
 > **Severity:** 🟡 Medium-High
 > **Difficulty:** 🟢 Low

 The website implements a flawed access control mechanism that relies on client-controllable HTTP headers (`User-Agent` and `Referer`) to restrict access to sensitive content.
-By examining HTML comments, attackers can discover the required header values and easily spoof these headers using tools like curl or browser developer tools to bypass restrictions, demonstrating why server-side access controls should never depend on client-provided information.
+By examining HTML comments, attackers can discover the required header values and easily bypass these restrictions using tools like curl or browser developer tools, demonstrating why server-side access controls should never depend on client-provided information.

-🎯 **Spoofing Made Simple:** When access control trusts spoofable headers - attackers can forge their identity at will!
+🎯 **Header Games:** When access control trusts what clients tell you - spoofing becomes trivial!

 ---